Rosetta (software): Rosetta

 Apple launched Rosetta in 2006 upon the Mac transition to Intel processors from PowerPC.
-It is in Mac OS X Tiger 10.4.4 "Tiger", the version that launched the x86-based Macs, and allows many unmodified PowerPC applications to automatically run on Intel-based Mac computers.
+It first appeared in Mac OS X Tiger 10.4.4, the version that launched the x86-based Macs, and allowed many unmodified PowerPC applications to automatically run on Intel-based Mac computers.
 Rosetta is based on QuickTransit technology.
 It has no graphical user interface, and launches transparently, which led Apple to describe Rosetta as "the most amazing software you'll never see".
-Rosetta is optionally installable in Mac OS X 10.6 "Snow Leopard".
-Rosetta is neither included nor supported in Mac OS X 10.7 "Lion" (released in 2011) or later.
+Rosetta is optionally installable in Mac OS X 10.6 Snow Leopard.
+Rosetta is neither included nor supported in Mac OS X 10.7 Lion (released in 2011) or later.

 Because of the greater architectural differences between Intel and PowerPC processors, Rosetta operates at a higher level than the 68000 emulator does, as a user-level program that can only intercept and emulate user-level code.
 It translates G3, G4, and AltiVec instructions, but not G5.
 Although most commercial software for PowerPC-based Macs was compatible with these requirements and G4 systems were still widely used, developers must update any applications that rely on G5-specific instructions to work on Rosetta.
 Apple advised that applications with heavy user interaction but low computational needs (such as word processors) would be best suited to use with Rosetta, and applications with high computational needs (such as games, AutoCAD, or Photoshop) would not.